Hboni/100-days-of-code/log.md

 **Today's focus** Improve connection by checking parameters before trying to connect, add a default button and an error label.

 **Details**
- - Creaete a class function "check_param" to type check address and port
+ - Create a class function "check_param" to type check address and port
  - Add a Qlabel which show param and connection error
  - Add a button to fill auto the address lineedit with 'localhost'

 **For tomorrow**
  - Add the possibility to show several error messages
  - Add a colored circle in the state

+### Day 9: July 9, 2018
+##### Improve errors

+**Today's focus** Add error and create output box

+**Details**
+ - Add an error when trying to send address without connected
+ - Create a box with two lines of errors
+ - Set errors output red

+**For tomorrow**
+ - Trying again to create a state circle
+ - Tests with raspberry pi